fivequarters/fusebit.io/src/_blog/_posts/best-7-integration-platforms.md

 [Fusebit](https://fusebit.io/) is a powerful integration tool that allows you to build integrations for your SaaS applications in minutes.
 It’s code-first and you can create connectors, code your logic, deploy your integration, and reduce integration engineering cost by 7x.
 Fusebit takes away the pain of developing against many disparate APIs while maintaining the flexibility and familiarity of a code-first platform.

-### Code-first solution:
-Writing no code to create an integration sounds good on the surface, but usually, those integrations don't do exactly what your customers want.
+**Code-first solution:** Writing no code to create an integration sounds good on the surface, but usually, those integrations don't do exactly what your customers want.
 The Fusebit platform allows you to create flexible integrations that your customers will love, it's integration programming model has auth handling and multi-tenancy functionality built in so you don't have to worry about those pieces.

 Fusebit was built for developers by developers to create integrations that allow you to customize, have embedded and specialized integrations, and be used at scale with multiple tenants.
 If this is the type of integration that you need, Fusebit is the best option for you.

-### Flexibility and customization of the integration
-Because of its code-first solution, Fusebit is highly flexible and allows you to create powerful integrations that fulfill all your customer's requirements.
+**Flexibility and customization of the integration** Because of its code-first solution, Fusebit is highly flexible and allows you to create powerful integrations that fulfill all your customer's requirements.
 There are specific integrations that can only be achieved through code, Fusebit facilitates developers to create them.

-### Cloud / on-premise integration:
+**Cloud / on-premise integration**
 Fusebit works on the cloud and it can be deployed to a customer's AWS cloud instance if required.
 Fusebit also offers private cloud, which gives businesses many of the benefits of a public cloud - including self-service, scalability, and elasticity - with the additional control and customization available from dedicated resources over a computing infrastructure hosted on-premises.
 Private cloud is also useful for data privacy and security.

-### Who should use it
+**Who should use it**
 Fusebit was built for developers.

-### Customer support, documentation, and training:
+**Customer support, documentation, and training**
 You can find support on the chat in the webpage, in the [developer documentation](https://developer.fusebit.io/docs), in [slack, discord](https://fusebit.io/contact/) and contact@fusebit.io email.

-### Pricing
+**Pricing**
 [There are 3 tiers](https://fusebit.io/pricing/):
 Developer: Free forever and 10 connectors
 Team: $199/mo and 30 connectors
 Business: Custom pricing

-### Number of applications supported
+**Number of applications supported**
 Fusebit supports Slack, HubSpot, Salesforce, GitHub, Linear, Jira, Confluence, PagerDuty and they are building ten new connectors, including Discord, Google Calendar, Zoom, GitLab and others.
 Fusebit is an open model, meaning that you can create and add your own connector [in this repository](https://github.com/fusebit/).

 # Zapier